St Elphin's School: History

 The school opened on 15 March 1844 in Warrington, dedicated to Saint Elphin who according to tradition founded Warrington's parish church.
-In 1857 the objectives of the school were: to provide a good education on advantageous terms: (i) to orphan daughters of clergy from the Archdeaconries of Manchester, Liverpool and Chester; (iii) to the daughters of clergy still working in these Archdeaconries; (iii) to the daughters of clergy from any diocese.
+In 1857 the objectives of the school were: to provide a good education on advantageous terms: (i) to orphan daughters of clergy from the Archdeaconries of Manchester, Liverpool and Chester; (ii) to the daughters of clergy still working in these Archdeaconries; (iii) to the daughters of clergy from any diocese.

 The original site in Warrington was in the country.
 However, by the turn of the 20th century, the area had become industrialised, and the move to the countryside in Darley Dale was made.
 The building occupied had previously been the Darly Dale Hydro, a hydrotherapy health spa.

-During the period up to 1944, various additional facilities were made to the school and the criteria for pupils were extended to daughters of lay members of the Church of England.
+Under the headship of Catherine Lucy Kennedy in 1896–1910, various additional facilities were made to the school and the criteria for pupils were extended to daughters of lay members of the Church of England.

 In 2003, the school fell into financial difficulties and went into administration with debts of £3 million.
 A proposal was put forward to develop part of the site for housing and thus raise income to save the school.
 This was rejected by the local council, and the school closed in 2005.
 In December 2010 a website was published about the school and is regularly updated with photographs, information, magazines and news items.

 Following the closure of the school, the site was acquired in 2006 and developed into a luxury retirement village, the main building being converted into retirement flats.